aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlloadoptions/_index.md

 ```

-For the description of this property, please see \#getConvertFormulasData().getConvertFormulasData()
+For the description of this property, please see [getConvertFormulasData()](../../com.aspose.cells/htmlloadoptions\#getConvertFormulasData--)

 **Parameters:**
 | Parameter | Type | Description |